Transport in Japan

 Dozens of Japanese railway companies compete in regional and local passenger transport markets; for instance, seven JR Group companies, Kintetsu Railway, Seibu Railway, and Keio Corporation.
 Often, strategies of these enterprises contain real estate or department stores next to stations.
 Some 250 high-speed Shinkansen trains connect major cities.
 All trains are known for punctuality.

-There are 176 airports, and the largest domestic airport, Haneda Airport, is Asia's busiest airport.
+There are 176 airports, and the largest domestic airport, Haneda Airport, was by passenger traffic the third-busiest in Asia and the fourth-busiest in the world in 2018, but not in the top ten in 2022.
 The largest international gateways are Narita International Airport (Tokyo area), Kansai International Airport (Osaka/Kobe/Kyoto area), and Chūbu Centrair International Airport (Nagoya area).
 The largest ports include Nagoya Port.

 Railway

 In Japan, railways are a major means of passenger transport, especially for mass and high-speed transport between major cities and for commuter transport in metropolitan areas.
 Seven Japan Railways Group companies, state-owned until 1987, cover most parts of Japan.
 There also are railway services operated by private rail companies, regional governments, and companies funded by both regional governments and private companies.